ahmed-khalil-hafsi/P2Predict/README.md

 ## Contributing

 We welcome contributions to P2Predict!
 If you have a feature you'd like to add or if you've found a bug, please feel free to open an issue or submit a pull request.

-I am especially looking for example data sets for various commodities (examples: electronic ICs, Passive Components, Plastic Parts, Mechanical Parts, ...).
+I am especially looking for data sets for various commodities (examples: electronic ICs, Passive Components, Plastic Parts, Mechanical Parts, ...).
 If you know of any open datasets or if your organisation wants to donate a dataset, please contact me.

 ## Sponsoring